Slevinski/slevinski.github.io/README.md

 To create the demo pages, you need pystache for templating.
 Demo pages are written to the `demo` directory.

-To retrace the SVG from the command line, you will need the following command line tools: Inkscape, pngtopnm, mkbitmap, and potrce.
+To retrace the SVG from the command line, you will need the following command line tools: Inkscape, pngtopnm, mkbitmap, and potrace.

+To unpack the SVG Line and SVG Fill data files, the `unpack.py` tool can be used.

 ### Tools Directory
 To build individual font files, use the Python script `build.py`.
 Use "-h" for help